anikeshk/todo/README.md

 3. Basic Authentication (username and password)
 4. User registration and login
 5. Data Storage (MongoDB)
-6. CRUD operations on a entity (Task)
+6. CRUD operations on a entity
+7. Containerization of the application using Docker

 The following features are required by the "husksheets" project specification, but are not implemented in this project: